 Location: Bowen Complex – Nanaimo

 Nanaimo Parks and Recreation offers a variety of cooking lessons through their activity guide.
 Whether you want to learn how to cook Mexican, Thai, Japanese, or Punjabi, they’ve got you covered.
-And their prices are extremely reasonable too!
+And the prices are extremely reasonable too!

-Decorative Painting Workshops
+Decorative Furniture Painting Workshops

 Location: Qualicum Beach